U.S. to pull last troops from north Syria; Syrian army to redeploy on border

 Erdogan told reporters that Turkish forces and their Syrian rebel allies had besieged Tel Abyad, a key border town west of Ras al Ain.
 They later advanced into the center of Tel Abyad where the situation was calm and they were conducting search operations, a Reuters witness said.

-Reporting by Sarah N. Lynch in Washington and Tom Perry in Beirut; Additional reporting by Daren Butler in Istanbul; other Reuters correspondents in the region, Humeyra Pamuk in Washington, and Kirsti Knolle in Vienna; Editing by Mark Heinrich, Lisa Shumaker and Daniel Wallis
+Reporting by Sarah N. Lynch in Washington and Tom Perry in Beirut; Additional reporting by Daren Butler in Istanbul; other Reuters correspondents in the region, Humeyra Pamuk in Washington, and Kirsti Knolle in Vienna; Writing by Arshad Mohammed; Editing by Mark Heinrich, Lisa Shumaker, Daniel Wallis and Will Dunham